 - Courtney Bryan

-Courtney Bryan is the executive director of the Center for Court Innovation.
-She first worked for CCI shortly after college, as a program associate, where she learned firsthand about the importance of engaging communities in implementing lasting reforms.
-She left the Center to become a lawyer, graduating from Temple University School of Law, and then worked as a public defender for the Legal Aid Society in Brooklyn and as a staff attorney at the National Clearinghouse for the Defense of Battered Women in Philadelphia.
+Courtney Bryan is the executive director of the Center for Justice Innovation, our American sister organisation.
+She first worked for the Center shortly after college, as a program associate, where she learned firsthand about the importance of engaging communities in implementing lasting reforms.

 - Aubrey Fox